nsuarez75/Obsidian-Auto/Auto/How Tos/010 Indice.md

 TABLE WITHOUT ID
 file.link as "Equipos"

-where marca = "Siemens" and equipo = "HMI" and indice = True
+where marca = "Siemens" and indice = True

 ```